zzssyy/ISPL/README.md

 usage:

-path1: the input path of sequence feature after feature selection

-path2: the input path of physicochemical feature after feature selection
+path1: the input path of sequence feature after feature selection; path2: the input path of physicochemical feature after feature selection

 """

+You can also use ISPL.py to test your data

+usage:

+python ISPL.py path

+path is the path your data

 ![image](https://github.com/zzssyy/bioinformatics/blob/master/Graphical-abstract.jpg)